bennettkelleyt-svg/kbennett-samples/KelleyBennett-Behind-the-Work.md

 ## How I Work
 At the heart of my career as a technical writer is collaboration, something I not only believe in but genuinely enjoy.
 That means working closely with the right people at the right time and supporting my teammates.
-Engineers, PMs, designers, sales, support teams, and others with a stake in the work all play a part in shaping the best content possible.
+Engineers, PMs, designers, sales, support teams, and other stakeholders all play a role in shaping the best content possible.

 And while it's not always an organization’s common practice, I always hope for collaboration to begin early in the process, not just at the end when it's time to document what's already been built.
 The earlier I understand the "why" behind a feature or function, the better the content I can create for users.